 Plug or Core Aerator

 Core aeration uses a manual or motorized lawn aerator machine.
-It has hollow tines that mechanically remove plugs or cores of soil and thatch from a lawn, leaving the cylindrical, pulled cores laying on the turf.
+It has hollow tines that mechanically remove plugs or cores of soil and thatch from a lawn, leaving the cylindrical, pulled cores lying on the turf.
 This instantly reduces compaction in the soil.
 Open holes allow air, fertilizers, and water to reach the roots.
-Core aeration is great for heavy clay soils.
-A motorized machine is best for more extensive lawns or properties.

 Spike Aerator